 In the area of information security, we are currently devoting technical attention to the question of when an intrusion detection system is good, and how this can be measured.
 We are investigating how organizations can perform automated hardening of their infrastructure given existing security policies - and, of course, the question in what sense this is good and how we can measure this.
 Past work - motivated by practical needs in the fields of accountability and data usage control - has looked into software-based software integrity protection and software obfuscation (Banescu 2017, Ahmadvand 2021) and how well these techniques work: While it is true that an attacker with appropriate motivation and resources will always be able to break through these protection mechanisms, (1) even hardware-based techniques are not fully secure, (2) for cost reasons alone, it is not foreseeable that every device in the Internet of Things will be equipped with appropriate protection hardware, and (3) it is remarkable how widely these techniques are used in practice, for example in game protection.
 Machine learning for malware detection (Wüchner 2016, Salem 2021) and the question of where labeled data for such techniques can come from (Salem 2021) have also played a role in the past.

 In the past, we have closely looked into distributed data usage control, a generalization of access control to the future and in distributed systems: What happens to data once it has been released?
 Requirements such as "data must be deleted after thirty days," "data must not be deleted for five years," "data owner must be informed when data is disclosed," "data must only be disclosed anonymously," and "images from my social network profile must not be stored or printed out" play a role here.
 They are relevant in data protection, compliance with regulatory frameworks, business processes implemented in a distributed manner in the cloud, intellectual property management and the protection of secrets.
 The problem encompasses a variety of fascinating theoretical, conceptual, methodological and technical challenges.
 Some demos are online.
 Completed dissertations address the connection between information flow control and system-wide data usage control across different levels of abstraction of a system (Lovat 2015, Fromm 2020), data usage control in distributed systems (Kelbert 2016), data usage control for privacy-aware camera surveillance (Birnstill 2016), and the derivation of machine-understandable policies from human-understandable policies (Kumari 2015).
 Bier's interdisciplinary work (2017) examines the negative impact of data discovery systems on privacy.
+This is a description of the central ideas and results.

 This is a list of dissertations at the chair since 2015.